 The USAC functions as an advisory group to the office of enrollment services on issues, policies and concerns related to all aspects of student financial aid, as needed.
 The committee:

-(iii) assists with the identification and selection of scholarship/award recipients as needed;
+(iii) Assists with the identification and selection of scholarship/award recipients as needed; and

 (i) The membership is comprised of the following: